-Samantha was a “threepeater” who took the California Bar Exam three times: 2017 July, 2018 February, and 2018 July.
+Samantha was a “threepeater” who took the California Bar Exam three times.
 She wasn’t sure she’d pass.
 To say that the odds were not in her favor would be an understatement.

 Her Achilles’ heel was her low MBE score.
-On top of that, the California bar exam had increased the weight of the MBE to 50%, making it that much harder for Samantha to kind of overcome the challenge with the MBE.
+On top of that, the California Bar Exam had just increased the weight of the MBE to 50%, making it that much harder for Samantha to kind of overcome the challenge with the MBE.

-She knew practice was important.
-It’s not all about the quantity, though.
+She knew practicing was important.
+But it’s not all about the quantity.

 Finding the time (making use of her time)